michaelcalb/osu-rmc/README.md

 - If any timer hits 0, the app automatically switches back to the 1-hour timer.
 - Once the main timer hits 0, the challenge is over.
 - If the timer hits 0 during a beatmap and you FC it, it still counts.

+Besides doing all I could to make this game "unexploitable" you can still just edit all the code and run it.
+So don't bother taking this to the competitive side (yet) and just try to have fun in osu! for once, please.

 glhf!